 Household Support Fund

-A Household Support Fund grant of £1,130,648 has been confirmed for Reading borough to provide cost of living support to households in the most need; particularly those who may not be eligible for the other support government has recently made available.
+A Household Support Fund grant of £1,130,648 was confirmed for Reading borough to provide cost of living support to households in the most need; particularly those who may not be eligible for the other support government has recently made available.

-The grant is funded by the Department of Work and Pensions and is to be utilised between 1 April 2024 and the 30 September 2024.
+The grant was funded by the Department of Work and Pensions and was to be utilised between 1 April 2024 and the 30 September 2024.

-The amount of funding each local authority receives is decided by government depending on the level of need of residents in the area.
+The amount of funding each local authority received was decided by government depending on the level of need of residents in the area.

-Local authorities can use the funding allocated to them in the way that will most suit the needs of residents.
-In Reading, funding is allocated as follows:
+Local authorities could use the funding allocated to them in the way that would most suit the needs of residents.
+In Reading, funding was allocated as follows:

-How will residents receive support through the Household Support Fund?
+How did residents receive support through the Household Support Fund?

-Households with pupil premium/free school meal children eligible for direct support will have received a £125 voucher sent to their homes by the Post Office.
-The vouchers will be posted in July 2024.
-Recipients will have until 31 August 2024 to cash the voucher.
-Vouchers are not able to be cashed after the date has passed.
+Households with pupil premium/free school meal children who are automatically eligible for direct support will have received a £185 voucher sent to their homes by the Post Office.
+The vouchers were be posted in July 2024.
+Recipients had until 9th September 2024 to cash the voucher.
+Vouchers cannot be cashed after the date has passed.

-Care Levers will also be receiving a voucher payment of £125.
-For most Care Leavers this voucher will be sent to them by the Post Office, with some others being provided directly by the Leaving Care Team.
+Care Leavers also be received a voucher payment of £185.
+For most Care Leavers this voucher was sent to them by the Post Office, with some others being provided directly by the Leaving Care Team.

 If you have any questions about these vouchers, please contact the Council’s HSF helpline: 0118 9373797 or email: Household.Support@reading.gov.uk